 Engelmann, Memoirs of the American Academy of Arts and Science n.s.
 4(1): 51, 1849

-Opuntia phaeacantha is a common and wide-ranging plant (CO, OK, NM, UT, AZ, NV, CA, trans-Pecos TX, and Mexico) that forms a low, irregular, sprawling clump, sometimes with only one or two branches.
+Opuntia phaeacantha is a common and wide-ranging Opuntia (CO, OK, NM, UT, AZ, NV, CA, trans-Pecos TX, and Mexico) that forms a low, irregular, sprawling clump, sometimes with only one or two branches.
 In other areas with more plentiful rain or milder winters, O. phaeacantha has many branches and forms a mat 4(6)-ft across.
-Opuntia phaeacantha is not particularly stiff (woody), and branches generally run along the ground.
-O. phaeacantha does not put up vertical stems.
-Flowers may be yellow with traces of red at the bases of the central tepals.
-However, flowers are known that are entirely yellow, orange, pink, or magenta.
-See the original description.
-Opuntia phaeacantha is hexaploid.
+Many other Opuntia species are misidentified as O. phaeacantha.

 Dave Ferguson says:

 In addition to the many specific epithets, many subspecific varieties of O. phaeacantha have been described including var brunnea (= O. camanchica), var major (= O. dulcis), var nigricans (= typical O. phaeacantha), var phaeacantha, and var superbospina.
 Many of the published varietal names are technically valid, they just don’t apply to O. phaeacantha, or they are absolute synonyms (e.g., nigricans is based on the type specimen of O. phaeacantha.
 Many garden variants of this wide-ranging species have also been described.
-See Green and Ferguson (2012) for more information about O. phaeacantha and names).
-Therefore, distinctive populations have not been properly named.
+See Green and Ferguson (2012) for more information about O. phaeacantha and names.
+Therefore, distinctive populations of this Opuntia have not been properly named.
 Proper identification and naming of multiple taxa may happen in the future, and perhaps new species will be separated out.